Flat Plane vs Cross-Plane CrankshaftsLast Updated June 13, 2023 | Meghan Drummond

 There are some other key differences between the two engines, most notably that the GT500 will have a supercharger attached to its Voodoo, giving it a competitive edge between the two Shelbys.

 Flat-Plane vs Cross-Plane Crankshaft Differences

 Cross planes are the default crankshaft style in American pony and muscle cars.
 They provide more low-end torque and have a deep rumbly growl that many associate with power and performance.

-Flat plane crankshafts aren’t as common, but the GT350 has used a flat plane since its return to the Mustang lineup in 2016.
+Flat plane crankshafts aren’t as common, but the GT350 has used a flat plane since its return to the Mustang lineup in 2015.
 Due to the lack of counterweights, flat plane engines have less rotational mass to account for in their crankshafts and are able to rev significantly higher.
-The GT350 can reach max revs around 8,200 RPM.
-Flat planes produce a higher pitched engine note that is rarer.
+The GT350 can reach max revs of around 8,200 RPM.
+Flat planes produce a higher-pitched engine note that is rarer.
 Each presents different benefits and drawbacks depending on the application.
 Ford has deftly shown that each can be used effectively depending on the purpose of the car, so it really is up to the enthusiast to decide which they prefer.

 Sources: Firing Order Swaps: What's Best for Your Engine?, EngineLabs | What Is a Flat-Plane Crank and Why Is It So Loud?, Jalopnik | We Finally Get an In-Depth Look at the Ford Mustang Shelby GT350's 5.2-liter V-8, Car and Driver | Flatplane vs Crossplane V8 Engines-Which Is Best?, Engineering Explained | Image Credit: AutoEvolution | Jalopnik | On All Cylinders | NASA